Lactalis

-Lactalis is a French multinational dairy products corporation, owned by the Besnier family and based in Laval, Mayenne, France.
-The company's former name was Besnier SA.
+Groupe Lactalis S.A. (doing business as Lactalis) is a French multinational dairy products corporation, owned by the Besnier family and based in Laval, Mayenne, France.
+The company's former name was Besnier S.A.

 Lactalis is the largest dairy products group in the world, and is the second largest food products group in France, behind Danone.
-It owns brands such as Parmalat, Président, Siggi's Dairy, Skånemejerier, Rachel's Organic, and Stonyfield Farm.
+It owns brands such as Parmalat, Président, Kraft Natural Cheese, Siggi's Dairy, Skånemejerier, Rachel's Organic, and Stonyfield Farm.